Affordable Housing Broadband Initiative

 The first session of the webinar will be held on Thursday, June 24 at 12:30 pm, and the second session will be held on Tuesday, June 29 at 6:00 pm.
 Both sessions will cover the same material.

-Through these events we will design and create an implementation roadmap for the Affordable Housing Digital Equity, an initiative to expand broadband access to residents of privately-owned affordable housing throughout New York State.
+Through these events we will design and create an implementation roadmap for the Affordable Housing Broadband Initiative, a program to expand broadband access to residents of privately-owned affordable housing throughout New York State.
 The program targets affordable housing that is regulated by a regulatory agreement and privately-owned, that receives government subsidy or is engaged in a government contract.